 REES.
 Low-income households may also be able to receive an energy audit.

-The Minister for Mineral Resources and Energy has set the approved REES
+The Minister has set the approved REES

 energy efficiency activities; however, each energy retailer participating in the

 scheme decides on what mix of those energy efficiency activities it will

 To find out what activities energy retailers are currently offering, you can

 energy retailers in South Australia, not just the retailer currently

 supplying you.
 Energy retailers may contract out their energy audits and energy

 efficiency activities to third-party contractors, and you may also contact these